 |Even if you run out of whipped cream (or, say, your husband leaves it in the hot car overnight) it's still good.|

 1 cup water

 scant 1/2 cup cornstarch

 1/4 cup white sugar

 Pour half the coconut mixture into the pie shell and stick in the refrigerator.
-While it sets for a few minutes, melt the chocolate chips (in a glass bowl in the microwave or in a double boiler.
-Whichever works for you) and the chocolate into the remaining half of the coconut mixture.
+While it sets for a few minutes, mix chocolate chips into the remaining warm coconut pudding.
+Whisk to melt chocolate into the pudding.

 Whip the cream with the sugar until stiff peaks form.
 Slather over pie and enjoy!

 Need more ideas for sweet treats?
 Try my no-fail recipe for chocolate chip cookies or these super yummy chocolate cupcakes with chocolate-chip cheesecake filling.